LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Target specific job openings

-#2 Add each company (or handpick your target companies) manually into a spreadsheet.
-Then, find decision-makers within these companies and reach out to them.
+#2 Manually add each company (or handpick your target companies) into a spreadsheet.
+Then, find decision-makers within these companies and outreach away! ✨

 Option 1 – Go to your competitor’s LinkedIn profile and find their connection list